mohamuhsin/CodeyOverflow-Forum/README.md

 **10.**
 The Body instance expects a comment prop.

-Give the Body instance an attribute named comment and the value of props.commentObject.comment.
+Give the `Body` instance an attribute named `comment` and the value of `props.commentObject.comment`.